How to Reduce Chronic Inflammation Naturally: A Root-Cause, Systems-Based Approach

 These inputs promote oxidative stress, impair gut barrier integrity, destabilize blood sugar regulation, and amplify inflammatory cascades.

 Because these foods are often consumed daily, they create a continuous background inflammatory signal.
-Medication may reduce downstream expression, but it does not remove the trigger itself (19).
+Medication may blunt downstream inflammatory expression, but it does not remove the dietary trigger itself (19).

 Additional Upstream Drivers of Persistent Inflammation